Alina Romanowski: Ambassador to Kuwait

 On July 25, 2019, President Donald Trump nominated Romanowski to serve as the ambassador to Kuwait.
 Hearings were held before the Senate Foreign Relations Committee on the nomination on October 31, 2019.
 The committee favorably reported her nomination to the Senate floor on November 20, 2019.
 Romanowski was confirmed by the Senate via voice vote on December 19, 2019.
 Romanowski presented her credentials to Kuwaiti Emir Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah at Bayan Palace in Kuwait City on February 11, 2020.

 Ambassador to Iraq

 On December 8, 2021, President Joe Biden nominated Romanowski to be the ambassador to Iraq.
-Hearings were held before the Foreign Relations Committee on March 3, 2022.
+Hearings on her nomination were held before the Foreign Relations Committee on March 3, 2022.
 The committee favorably reported her nomination to the Senate floor on March 23, 2022.
 The entire Senate confirmed Romanowski by voice vote on March 24, 2022.
 She presented her credentials to President Barham Salih on June 2, 2022.